-- 11.1 The operator shall complete and file to the appropriate ATS unit an ATS flight plan for each intended flight.
-Such ATS flight plan shall be approved and signed by the pilot-in-command, and, where applicable, the flight operations officer/flight dispatcher.
-A copy shall be kept by the operator or designated agent. - 11.2 The operator shall complete an operational flight plan for each intended flight, and supply for the use of the flight crew operational flight plan forms or prepared flight plan/logs to be used on all flights.
+- 11.3.1 The operator shall complete an operational flight plan for each intended flight, and supply for the use of the flight crew operational flight plan forms or prepared flight plan/logs to be used on all flights.
 The operational flight plan is the operator's plan for the safe conduct of the flight based on considerations of aircraft performance, other operating limitations and relevant expected conditions on the route to be followed and at the aerodromes (or heliports, as appropriate) concerned.
 The operational flight plan shall be approved and signed by the pilot-in-command, and where applicable, the flight operations officer/flight dispatcher.
 A copy of the operational flight plan shall be filed with the operator or a designated agent, or left on record in a suitable place at the point of departure.
-The following entries should be provided for:- - (a) Name of flight deck crew; - (b) Flight number (or other designation), date, aircraft type and registration; - (c) Names of reporting and turning points together with coding and frequencies of radio aids; - (d) Tracks and distances; - (e) Flight times between reporting and turning points; - (d) ETA, revised ETA and ATA at each reporting and turning point; - (f) Minimum safe altitude for each stage of the flight;
+The following entries should be provided for- - (a) Name of flight deck crew; - (b) Flight number (or other designation), date, aircraft type and registration; - (c) Names of reporting and turning points together with coding and frequencies of radio aids; - (d) Tracks and distances; - (e) Flight times between reporting and turning points; - (d) ETA, revised ETA and ATA at each reporting and turning point;

-- (g) Altimeter settings at points of departure and destination; - (h) Cleared cruising altitudes or flight levels; - (i) Destination alternate aerodrome and en route alternate aerodromes for extended range operations by aeroplanes with two engines (ETOPS); - (j) EDTO; RVSM; MNPS; RNP; RNAV - (k) Information from meteorological broadcasts; - (l) A brief and simple statement of the fuel requirement and the manner in which it was computed (e.g. three figures fuel to destination, fuel for diversion and holding, fuel for contingencies and total fuel would suffice); - (m) If not maintained separately, a fuel log in which to record in-flight fuel checks; - (n) Space for noting ATC clearances; - (0) Taxi, airborne, landing and engine-off times. - 11.3 Operators should ensure that the forms are properly completed for each flight and retained for a period of at least three months. - 11.4 For scheduled journeys it is desirable that operators should use a prepared navigational flight plan on which tracks, distances, minimum safe altitudes, etc. are printed.
+- (f) Minimum safe altitude for each stage of the flight; - (g) Altimeter settings at points of departure and destination; - (h) Cleared cruising altitudes or flight levels; - (i) Destination alternate aerodrome and en route alternate aerodromes for extended range operations by aeroplanes with two engines (ETOPS); - (j) EDTO; RVSM; MNPS; RNP; RNAV - (k) Information from meteorological broadcasts; - (l) A brief and simple statement of the fuel requirement and the manner in which it was computed (e.g. three figures fuel to destination, fuel for diversion and holding, fuel for contingencies and total fuel would suffice); - (m) If not maintained separately, a fuel log in which to record in-flight fuel checks; - (n) Space for noting ATC clearances; - (0) Taxi, airborne, landing and engine-off times. - 11.3.2 Operators should ensure that the forms are properly completed for each flight and retained for a period of at least three months. - 11.3.3 For scheduled journeys it is desirable that operators should use a prepared navigational flight plan on which tracks, distances, minimum safe altitudes, etc. are printed.
 Special precautions will be necessary, of course, to ensure that amendments are incorporated as they become effective.

-11.5 Voyage Reports/Records
+11.4 Voyage Reports/Records

-- 11.5.1 The Operator shall maintain a Report/Record for all flights undertaken.
+- 11.4.1 The Operator shall maintain a Report/Record for all flights undertaken.
 The Voyage Report/Record shall be completed by the Pilot-in-command of the flight and retained by the operator for a period of at least 6 months.
 The Voyage Report/Record shall include the following information: - (a) Names of all crew, their duty assignments and in-flight rest times (as applicable); - (b) Details of the flight undertaken, such as date, flight number; and - (c) Significant times of the flight such as pushback, taxi, take off, landing and chocks on.